JoseRuizAdaCore/ada-spark-rfcs/meta/rfc-improved-generic-instantiations.md

    instantiation of generics.

-2. Another key design goal is for users to be able to refer to a "unique" instance of a generic, by it's name.
+2. Another key design goal is for users to be able to refer to a "unique" instance of a generic, by its name.
 For example there will be a unique instance of `Ada.Containers.Vectors (Positive, Positive)`, and all people refering to it will refer to the same instance, which solves a long standing problem in generics, which is the ability to structurally reference unique